WELCOME TO THE OFFICE OF INTERNATIONAL PROGRAMS

-OIP and School of Journalism Partnership
+OIP and the School of Journalism Partnership

-The Office of International Programs and the School of Journalism MC 280 classes have joined in a collective effort to apply the academic abilities of the public relations students to real world scenarios, while promoting the initiatives of the OIP.
-Dr. Barb DeSanto’s PR writing class teamed up with Office of International Programs to help promote international initiatives.
-Journalism student Jenny Jirovec serves as the OIP Journalism intern and is assisting the office in implementing the logistics of International Education Week and serves as the liaison to the Journalism classes.
-More about this partnership can be viewed under the NEWS button at the left of this page.
+The Office of International Programs and the School of Journalism MC 280 classes have joined again in a collective effort to apply the academic abilities of the public relations students to real world scenarios, while promoting the initiatives of the OIP.
+Dr. Barb DeSanto’s PR writing class teams up with Office of International Programs to help promote international initiatives.
+The class will write press releases and assist the office in implementing the logistics of the International Education Week, promote Study Abroad opportunities and provide their students to cover international events and programs.KSU's English Language Program granted a 10 year accreditation!

 The Council on English Language Program Accreditation (CEA) recently granted the KSU English Language (ELP) a 10 year accreditation which is the longest period of accreditation possible through the CEA.
 The K-State ELP was the only program to be re-accredited for that length of time at its June 2013 commission meeting.

 International research collaboration has become a key element in the internationalization strategy of Kansas State University.
-The Office of International programs recently hired Dr. Marcellus Caldas as the new Director of International Research and Faculty Collaborations.
+The Office of International programs hired Dr. Marcellus Caldas as the new Director of International Research and Faculty Collaborations.
 Marcellus will be key in elevating awareness of university engagement at a high level that will bring national and international recognition on our campus.
 We've added the new button on the left for Collaboration Opportunities which links to to this newly updated reference for possible funding and partnership opportunities.